sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 - underlying extracted text
 - coordinates of the line's boundaries
-- SenseML query or queries that rely on that text
+- SenseML and extracted output that relies on that text